 As the conversation comes to a close, be sure to get her number if you enjoyed talking with her.
 Here’s a script I like to use.
 “Hey [her name], I really enjoyed talking to you and I wouldn’t mind seeing you again.
 Could I have your number?”

 I like this script because it take the conversation all the way to the feelings level at the bottom of the Totem Pole.
 It’s sincere and displays a little bit of vulnerability, which shows that you’re interested in her romantically and not just looking for a hookup.

-Finally, I have a whole bunch more scripts in my “How to Talk to Women” conversational cheat sheet.
+Finally, I have a whole bunch more scripts in The Quietly Romantic Guide to Talking to Women.
 Type in your email in the box below and I’ll send it your way!